Inclusion at Tenterden Primary Federation

 - have a physical disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the local education authority.

-Children with SEN are offered full access to a broad, balanced, challenging and relevant curriculum which is appropriate to their individual needs.
+Children with SEND are offered full access to a broad, balanced, challenging and relevant curriculum which is appropriate to their individual needs.

 - To provide a flexible structure of provision to meet children’s special needs.